Osei Sankofa

 Osei Omari Kwende Sankofa (born 19 March 1985) is an English footballer, who last played for Isthmian League Premier club Dulwich Hamlet.
 He plays as a defender who can play anywhere across the back line.

 Sankofa started out his career at Charlton Athletic and went out on loan to Bristol City and Brentford.
 After being released by Charlton Athletic, he joined Southend United in 2008.
-Following his two–years spell, where he was used primarily as a Utility player, Sankofa played for various non–league club, starting at Farnborough, Boreham Wood, Eastleigh, Hayes & Yeading United, Ebbsfleet United, Whitehawk and Dulwich Hamlet.
+Following his two–year spell, in which he was used primarily as a utility player, Sankofa played for various non–league clubs, starting at Farnborough, Boreham Wood, Eastleigh, Hayes & Yeading United, Ebbsfleet United, Whitehawk and Dulwich Hamlet.

 Club career

 Charlton Athletic

 Born in London, UK, Sankofa started out his career at Charlton Athletic and joined the academy in 2000.
-After progressing through the Charlton Athletic, he made his Charlton Athletic debut in the 4–1 defeat to Manchester United in the 2002–03 season.
+After progressing through the Charlton Athletic academy, he made his Charlton Athletic debut in the 4–1 defeat to Manchester United in the 2002–03 season.
 Despite the defeat, he said the match was his career highest.
 In December 2004, he signed a contract with the club.

 The next season, he was an unused substitute on more than one occasion.
 Sankofa went on loan to Bristol City in September 2005.
 He made his Bristol City debut on 28 September 2005, where he started and kept a clean sheet, in a 3–0 win over Barnsley; and was praised by Manager Gary Johnson for his impressive display.
 Following his debut, Sankofa was given a handful of first team appearances at Bristol City, resulting his loan spell at the club extended for another month.
-However, on 11 November 2005, he was sent off against Swindon Town for a professional foul on Hameur Bouazza, which saw them lose 2–1.
+However, on 11 November 2005, he was sent off against Swindon Town for a professional foul on Hamer Bouazza, which saw them lose 2–1.
 Sankofa went on to make eight appearances for Bristol City before returning to his parent club soon after.

 After his loan spell at Bristol City came to an end, Sankofa made his first Charlton Athletic appearance for the first time in three years, in a 2–1 win over Portsmouth on 17 April 2006.
 This was followed up by against Bolton Wanderers on 22 April 2006, where he made his full debut, in a 4–1 win for Charlton Athletic.
 Sankofa went on to make four appearances for Charlton Athletic at the end of the 2005–06 season.